odenas/indexed_ms/README.md

 bin/freq_profile.x           bin/split_ms.x
 bin/input_stats.x
 ```
-Every one of these programs will display a help message when it is run without parameters.
+Every one of these programs will display a help message when it is run without input arguments.

 In this tutorial we will show how to build the matching statistics array of a query `q1.txt` with respect to a text `index.txt` using multiple threads, and how to run range-max and range-sum queries on a matching statistics array.